AU-Avengers/docs.toum.gg/docs/install/windows/Epic Games.md

 **5.** Launch using the **EpicGamesStarter.exe**.
 If the exe is missing, download it [here](https://github.com/whichtwix/EpicGamesStarter/releases/latest) and add it to the folder.

+If downgraded and installed correctly, the game will launch with the **Town of Us: Mira** logo displayed in the top left corner.

-<b>Note:</b> After launching, if the console window shows `waiting...` over and over, check that you are logged into the Epic Games Launcher, as the downgrade process may log you out.
+<sub><b>Note:</b> After launching, if the console window shows `waiting...` over and over, check that you are logged into the Epic Games Launcher, as the downgrade process may log you out.</sub>
 ***

 ### Mod Installation